L1fescape/L1fescape/src/pages/posts/articles/heartbleed.md

 date: 2014-04-08
 ---

 The [Heartbleed Bug](http://heartbleed.com/) is making waves.
-It's a vulnerability in apache and nginx web servers running versions `1.0.1` through `1.0.1f` of OpenSSL, which covers a lot of the internet.
-The bug allows arbitrary reading of memory on a vulnerable system, exposing user sessions, cookies, passwords, etc. to the open web.
-I setup a fresh EC2 instance and with nginx to figure out how it worked.
+It's a vulnerability targeting apache and nginx web servers running specific versions of OpenSSL (`1.0.1` through `1.0.1f`) that allows arbitrary reading of server memory, which can expose user sessions, cookies, passwords, credit card info, etc. to the open web.
+This currently affects a large portion of the internet.
+Let's see how this vulnerability works.

-The first thing I did was check which version of OpenSSL I was running.
-Turns out Ubuntu 12.04 comes with a vulnerable version:
+First check what OpenSSL version is currently installed.

 ```bash
 $ openssl version -a